Skip to main content

 Sometimes called the giant tegu, this lizard can be an excellent pet.
 With proper socialization, tegus are friendly and social, and they can even be housebroken.
 Adults tend to be highly docile, and these lizards are smart, too.
 Keep in mind that if your tegu isn’t socialized, it can show aggressive behavior, so this is a pet to take on only if your schedule allows you to handle it regularly.

 Tegus are larger lizards, and they’ll require a cage measuring at least 6 feet long.
 These reptiles can live for 15 to 20 years and can grow to be up to 3 feet long.
-They have powerful tails that they can use as weapons in a fight.
+They have powerful tails, which are used as weapons in a fight.
 They eat a diet of meat, vegetables, and fruits, and because of their size, they require significantly more food than a group of smaller reptiles with a shorter life span.

 A tegu can be a great pet for a family with older children who are carefully supervised when handling the lizard.
-A tegu will do best with frequent socialization and interaction.
+This big lizard will do best with frequent socialization and interaction.
 These needs, paired with its increased care requirements, make it suitable only for an owner who is dedicated to the time and financial investment this pet will require.

 Chinese water dragon sitting on a rock